drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 ## Assumptions

-The CSDL-to-JSON converter makes these assumptions about the format of the Redfish CSDL files:
+The CSDL-to-JSON Converter makes these assumptions about the format of the Redfish CSDL files:

 * Each file that defines a resource follows the Redfish model for inheritance by copy.